 5 And the sons of Rimmon the Beerothite, Rechab and Baanah, went and came at about the heat of the day to the house of Ish-bosheth, who lay on a bed at noon.
 6 And they came there into the midst of the house, as though they would have fetched wheat, and they smote him under the fifth rib.
 And Rechab and Baanah his brother escaped.
 7 For when they came into the house, he lay on his bed in his bed-chamber, and they smote him, slew him, beheaded him, and took his head and went away through the plain all night.
 8 And they brought the head of Ish-bosheth to David at Hebron and said to the king, "Behold the head of Ish-bosheth the son of Saul your enemy, who sought your life.
 And the LORD has avenged my lord the king this day of Saul and of his offspring."

-9 And David answered Rechab and Baanah his brother, the sons of Rimmon the Beerothite, and said to them, "As the LORD lives, who has redeemed my soul out of all adversity, 10 When someone told me, saying, 'Behold, Saul is dead,' (thinking to have brought good tidings), I took hold of him and slew him in Ziklag, who thought that I would have given him a reward for his tidings.
-11 How much more, when wicked men have slain a righteous person in his own house upon his bed?
-Shall I not therefore now require his blood of your hand and take you away from the earth?"
+9 And David answered Rechab and Baanah his brother, the sons of Rimmon the Beerothite, and said to them, "As the LORD lives, who has redeemed my soul out of all adversity, 10 When someone told me, saying, 'Behold, Saul is dead,' (thinking to have brought good tidings), I took hold of him and slew him in Ziklag, which was the reward I gave him for his tidings.
+11 How much more, when wicked men have slain a righteous person in his own house upon his bed, should I not now require his blood at your hand and take you away from the earth?"
 12 And David commanded his young men, and they slew them, cut off their hands and their feet, and hanged them over the pool in Hebron.
 But they took the head of Ish-bosheth and buried it in the sepulcher of Abner in Hebron.

 Matthew Henry Commentary - 2nd Samuel, Chapter 4[➚]